Twenkid/DeepFaceLab-SAEHDBW/README.md

 ~ 25.4.2022? --> Started working on SAEHDBW - Grayscale deepfake model; research, experiments, modifications of the channel dimensions, studying the NN model.

+## Goals of the project:
+* Allow training of more "respectable" resolution models even on 2 GB GPUs, GeForce 750 Ti in particular, and on integrated GPUs
-Goal: several times? higher performance, smaller models, higher resolution and/or more detailed models, although grayscale.
+* Achieve several times? higher performance: either smaller models, higher resolution and/or more detailed models, although grayscale.
+* Study the code, if possible modify the architectures and optimize more: simplify/reduce the depth of some networks to check if they would achieve similar quality due to the single channel with improved performance.

-~ 27.4.2022 --> SAEHDBW - SUCCESS!
+* ~ 27.4.2022 --> SAEHDBW - SUCCESS!

 First correctly training version (last error fixed masks getting bug after untested change, numpy).
 Initial mode: training from color input which is converted to grayscale during reading.